-At June 30, 2019, the District had approximately \$52.9 million in long-term obligations of which \$52.1 million was comprised of outstanding bonded debt and the remainder is installment loans.
-The long-term obligations decreased during the year with \$2,919,623 of previously outstanding bonds being redeemed and payments on the installment loans.
-In addition to the bonded debt and installment loans, the District has obligations for compensated absences estimated at approximately \$416,000.
+At June 30, 2023, the District had approximately \$41.4 million in long-term obligations of which \$40.5 million was comprised of outstanding bonded debt and the remainder is installment loans and compensated absences.
+The long-term obligations decreased during the year with \$2,597,288 of previously outstanding bonds being redeemed and payments on the installment loans.
+In addition to the bonded debt and installment loans, the District has obligations for compensated absences estimated at approximately \$526,000.
+For more information related to long-term obligations see Note 6.